airshipit/airshipctl/docs/source/cli/airshipctl_cluster_get-kubeconfig.md

 ### Synopsis

-Retrieve cluster kubeconfig and save it to file or stdout.
+Retrieve cluster kubeconfig and print it to stdout

 ```